Single-Server Manual Installation#

 Carbonio

-In order to configure Carbonio’s repository, you need to add one file with the necessary information.
+In order to configure Carbonio’s repository, you need to some files with the necessary information.

 It you install Carbonio on Ubuntu, you also need to import the GPG key used for signing the packages and verify them.